sensorlab/logatec-portal/cr-etel-tutorial.md

  * you are familiar with the basics of the Python programming language (otherwise see [The Python Tutorial](https://docs.python.org/2/tutorial/)),
  * you know the basic concepts of the LOG-a-TEC testbed (testbed clusters, coordinators, nodes and radios - otherwise see [LOG-a-TEC overview](cr.html)),
  * you have a web browser capable of running the jFed Experimenter GUI and
- * you have a Fed4FIRE User Certificate and the certificate password.
+ * you have a Fed4FIRE User Certificate and the certificate password (otherwise see [Fed4FIRE tutorials page](http://www.fed4fire.eu/tutorials/)).

 ## Part 1: Establish a SSH terminal session to a Sensor Cluster Controller (SCC)